arinbasu/september_2021_presentations/mkdwn_slide.md

-class: top, center

-# Introduction
+.center[# Introduction]

-.left[- This will make the text centred]
+.left[- This will make the text centred

-.left[- In the middle of the slide]
+      - In the middle of the slide]

 ---